StephanieML/Jerome-Presentation/jerome.md

 ## Fall of Lydian kingdom

 - Gen 49:  `Lydorum Regnum Defecit.` ends the column.
-- St. Gallen: The Column simply stops.
+- St. Gallen: The column simply stops.

 ![Fall of the Lydians](FalloftheMedes_St.GallenandGen49.png)